WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 Take a look at the link below to see the full list of questions which will help you around the Edwiser Bridge plugin.
 <a href = "https://edwiser.org/bridge/faqs/">Frequently Asked Questions for Edwiser Bridge</a>

-## Upgrade Notice ##

-### 1.0.2 ###
-Implemented minor tweaks to improve performance & remove errors in synchronization process between WordPress and Moodle.

  ==  Changelog  ==

+=  1.1  =
+* Fix - Issue in overriding templates in themes.
+* Tweak - Unified licensing section for all Edwiser Bridge extensions.
+* Tweak - Refactored & optimized whole plugin codebase using tools like PHPCS & PHPMD.

  =  1.0.2  =
-* Added a new shortcode [eb_user_profile] which creates a user profile page that lists users data & enrolled courses.
+* Feature - Added a new shortcode [eb_user_profile] which creates a user profile page that lists users data & enrolled courses.
-* Fixed timeout problem in course enrollment.
+* Fix - Timeout problem in course enrollment.
-* Fixed a bug that was preventing plugin translation.
+* Fix - A bug that was preventing plugin translation.
-* Minor modifications to improve enrollment & synchronization process.
+* Tweak - Minor modifications to improve enrollment & synchronization process.

  =  1.0.1  =
-* Fixed a bug that could cause problems on password reset & user enrollment process
+* Fix - A bug that could cause problems on password reset & user enrollment process

  =  1.0  =
 * Plugin Launched

+== Upgrade Notice ==

+= 1.1 =
+1.1 is a major update so it is important that you make backups, and ensure all extensions are version 1.1 compatible for proper functionality across Edwiser Bridge & its extensions.